-Tile will accuse Apple of tactics it alleges are bullying, a day after iPhone giant unveiled a competing product
+Tile will accuse Apple of worsening tactics it alleges are bullying, a day after iPhone giant unveiled a competing product

 The new AirTags are just one of Tile’s many grievances with Apple that it’s speaking publicly about for the first time.
 Daru also plans to home in on the Find My program, which recently launched and was seen as an olive branch allowing developers to use Apple’s vast network of signals from hundreds of millions of iPhones, iPads and computers to track devices.
 E-bike companies, headphone makers and even Chipolo, a company that makes tags similar to Tile’s, have joined the program to use Apple’s network to help people keep track of their belongings.

 But Daru will paint a starkly different picture of the Find My program.
 She says for Tile’s devices to work with Apple’s network, it would have to abandon its own network and app, and instead direct people to use Apple’s Find My app.
-She said that would have negative consequences for Tile users who access the service through Google’s Android or Amazon Alexa.
+She said that would have negative consequences for Tile users who access the service through Google’s Android or Amazon’s Alexa.

 She explains for companies to take advantage of the program, they have to agree to terms giving Apple “unprecedented control” over their businesses.
 Tile did not disclose the specifics of what controls it would have to hand over to Apple due to a nondisclosure agreement, she said.